y2mao/confy/README.md

 # confy

 confy is a lightweight configuration module for your app.
-It's quiet simple and easy to use.
+It's quite simple and easy to use.

 #### Usage